Timeline of the COVID-19 pandemic in Australia (July–December 2021): July 2021

 On 11 July in NSW, the death on 10 July of a woman in her 90s at Liverpool Hospital was reported.
 It was the first COVID-19 death in Australia since mid-April.
 The same day in South Australia, a 72-year-old woman with thrombosis with thrombocytopenia syndrome (TTS) died in Royal Adelaide Hospital.
 She was vaccinated with AstraZeneca on 24 June, then admitted on 5 July.
 In NSW there were also 77 new locally acquired cases reported, with 52 of them from South Western Sydney Local Health District (LHD), 11 from Sydney LHD and 10 from South Eastern Sydney LHD.
 Among other rule changes affecting funerals (only 10 may attend), tightened face mask rules were announced, which came into effect on 13 July 2021 in Greater Sydney.
 From then, a face mask had to be worn in indoor common property areas of rented residential premises.

 Also on 11 July, in Victoria the state closed its border from 11:59pm to all New South Wales and Australian Capital Territory residents.
 This was in an attempt to prevent the delta variant entering the state.
 'Border bubble' arrangements for border towns remained in place.

 Still on 11 July, the Federal Government launched its "Arm Yourself" vaccination advertising campaign.

-On 12 July in NSW, the death of a confirmed COVID-19 case, a man in his 70s from Sydneys' Eastern suburbs was reported.
+On 12 July in NSW, the death of a confirmed COVID-19 case, a man in his 70s from Sydney's Eastern suburbs was reported.
 This raised the number of deaths in NSW to 58.
 Also on 12 July in NSW, 112 new locally acquired cases were reported, a total of 678 locally acquired cases since 16 June 2021, the start of the Bondi cluster.
 2,703,690 doses of COVID-19 vaccine had been administered in the state.
 Still on 12 July, the use of QR code check-ins in retail stores, hire vehicles, and many other settings, became mandatory in all NSW.

 On 14 July in NSW, the lockdown in Greater Sydney was extended by two weeks to 11:59pm on 30 July.
 This was after 97 new COVID-19 cases were reported, the majority of them in South West Sydney.

 Also on 14 July, in Victoria, after 11 COVID cases were detected there, the state reintroduced the requirement to wear face masks in workplaces, in schools, and when social distancing was not possible, outdoors.
 Most cases are linked to removalists from NSW.
 Because of them the Ariele apartments in Maribyrnong was put into a 14-day lockdown on 13 July.

 The same day, National Cabinets' 2 July decision to halve the number of airline passengers allowed into Australia to 3,035 came into effect.